Estrogen: Environment

-Estrogens are among the wide range of endocrine-disrupting compounds (EDCs) because they have high estrogenic potency.
-When an EDC makes its way into the environment, it may cause male reproductive dysfunction to wildlife and humans.
+Estrogens are among the wide range of endocrine-disrupting compounds because they have high estrogenic potency.
+When an endocrine-disrupting compound makes its way into the environment, it may cause male reproductive dysfunction to wildlife and humans.
 The estrogen excreted from farm animals makes its way into fresh water systems.
 During the germination period of reproduction the fish are exposed to low levels of estrogen which may cause reproductive dysfunction to male fish.

 Cosmetics

 Some hair shampoos on the market include estrogens and placental extracts; others contain phytoestrogens.
 In 1998, there were case reports of four prepubescent African-American girls developing breasts after exposure to these shampoos.
 In 1993, the FDA determined that not all over-the-counter topically applied hormone-containing drug products for human use are generally recognized as safe and effective and are misbranded.
 An accompanying proposed rule deals with cosmetics, concluding that any use of natural estrogens in a cosmetic product makes the product an unapproved new drug and that any cosmetic using the term "hormone" in the text of its labeling or in its ingredient statement makes an implied drug claim, subjecting such a product to regulatory action.

 In addition to being considered misbranded drugs, products claiming to contain placental extract may also be deemed to be misbranded cosmetics if the extract has been prepared from placentas from which the hormones and other biologically active substances have been removed and the extracted substance consists principally of protein.
 The FDA recommends that this substance be identified by a name other than "placental extract" and describing its composition more accurately because consumers associate the name "placental extract" with a therapeutic use of some biological activity.